WEEKLY THURSDAY MEETING

 WHEELS OF LOVE PROJECT

 In January of 2013, we completed the 27th Wheels of Love Project which spreads Christ’s gospel of peace along with practical help to the disadvantaged disabled people abroad.
 As long as our ministry continues, this is the project that we will continue doing.
-From the first Wheels of Love Project on September 30, 1999 up to now, by shipping a total of 10,672 wheelchairs and 43,290 miscellaneous medical equipment to South Korea, China, North Korea, Philippines, Cambodia, Kazakhstan, Kyrgyzstan, Uzbekistan, Burkina Faso and other places, we have served 53,962 disabled people.
+From the first Wheels of Love Project on September 30, 1999 up to now, by shipping a total of 10,672 wheelchairs and 43,290 miscellaneous medical equipment to Global Disability Communities, we have served 53,962 disabled people.
 This meaningful project is mainly funded by the yearly fundraising concert, “Love Story on Wheels.”
 We also receive financial support and medical equipment as donations all throughout the year.

 SHALOM INTERCESSORY PRAYER TEAM